-This is not an Art series lens.
-And yet we love it because of the practicality of the focal length.
-The 17-50mm is designed for the smaller image circle of DX format cameras.
+We love this lens because of the practicality of the focal length.
+The 17-50mm is designed for the smaller sensor of DX-format cameras.
 The crop factor of 1.5x makes the focal length an effective 25.5-75mm on 35mm format.

 Thanks to the crop factor and the effective focal length this lens is suitable for shooting many different photography genres.
-You can use it for portrait photography, for shooting landscapes, architecture, interiors, group shots and of course street photography.
+You can use it for portrait photography, shooting landscapes, architecture, interiors, group shots, and, of course, street photography.

-The fast wide aperture allows you to use this lens hand-held in a majority of situations.
+The fast wide aperture allows you to use this lens without the need for a tripod in the majority of situations.
 And thanks to the built-in optical stabilizer mechanism you won’t find it too much of a problem to work the lens in all lighting conditions.